ZhiruiFeng/CarsMemory/README.md

   * Selectively archive data according to the feature distribution report

 ![Challenges Tackling](./images/challenge.png)
-About figure shows the detail design for solving these two challenges.
+Above figure shows the detail design for solving these two challenges.

 **Some facts about the challenges we encountered**
 1. The incoming video streaming has huge throughput, the size of frames is large than normal text files.